fpsvogel/fpsvogel.com/src/_posts/2023-03-15-ruby-parslet-parsing-and-transformation.md

 # => true
 ```

+To summarize, a two-step process happens here: first the `INPUT` string is parsed into an intermediate tree structure, and then the tree is transformed into the simpler hash as in `OUTPUT`.

 Neat!
-This looks **a lot cleaner** than a bunch of regular expressions interspersed in DIY parsing code.
+This looks **a lot cleaner** than if I had mixed parsing and transformation together like I did in my Reading parser.

-So I decided to build my litter log parser with Parslet.
+Impressed by this tidiness, I proceeded to build my litter log parser with Parslet.

 ## The part where I wanted to run crying back to regular expressions, until I learned to implement my parser incrementally